ap-csp-whs-2024-2025/intro-assignment-vdnguyen123/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is hi
+* Something interesting about me is yes
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: help please
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in tennis n clubs